 Assuming that Alice and Bob are two parties who want to communicate over a nonsecure channel, they might use secret-key encryption as follows: Alice and Bob agree to use one particular algorithm (AES, for example) with a particular key and IV.
 Alice composes a message and creates a network stream (perhaps a named pipe or network email) on which to send the message.
 Next, she encrypts the text using the key and IV, and sends the encrypted message and IV to Bob over the intranet.
 Bob receives the encrypted text and decrypts it by using the IV and previously agreed upon key.
-If the transmission is intercepted, the interceptor cannot recover the original message, because he does not know the key.
+If the transmission is intercepted, the interceptor cannot recover the original message, because they do not know the key.
 In this scenario, only the key must remain secret.
 In a real world scenario, either Alice or Bob generates a secret key and uses public-key (asymmetric) encryption to transfer the secret (symmetric) key to the other party.
 For more information about public-key encryption, see the next section.

 The .NET Framework provides the following classes that implement secret-key encryption algorithms: